Curators Choice – The Flintlock Flint

 Gunflints were made by knapping, or striking, flakes off a core.
 The flakes were then trimmed into their distinctive square shape.
 This is like the way many Prehistoric flint tools were made.
 A gunflint would soon become blunt and stop producing sparks.
 It could only be used for a limited number of shots.
 There was also the danger of it breaking within the gun.
 Because of this, a continuous supply of gunflints was necessary.
 At the peak of the industry, millions of them were made and transported all over the world.

-In this video, Collections Assistant Archaeology, Catherine Knight takes a closer look at some of the gunflints in the Museum’s collection.
+In this video, Curator – Archaeology, Catherine Knight takes a closer look at some of the gunflints in the Museum’s collection.

 This website uses cookies to improve your experience.
 Read more